 - Behance is another excellent portfolio site.
 Use the “All Creative Fields” drop-down menu to specific the kind of designer you need

 Whether you search online or off, pay attention to the details.
 Does the prospective graphic designer have a good grasp of proper English?
 Do they communicate clearly and completely?

 Their communication style and attention to detail are direct reflections of what they’ll be like to work with, so make note of every clue you see.

 Most designer/client relationships begin as a project-based freelance contract.
 This is ideal for both you and the designer: it gives you the opportunity to try out working together in a low-commitment environment.
 If you enjoy collaborating, you can expand the relationship and hand over more responsibility.

 I recommend starting with a small project to see what it’s like to work together.
 Ask the designer to re-design an existing marketing piece, or design a small new project for you.
 Consider it a test case.

 This way you can try out the relationship before you get in too deep.

-Next week, in the second part of this post, I’ll cover:
+In the second part of this post, I cover:

 - How to not be an evil client: avoiding “spec” work and competitions